-- Coordinate with the Department to assure that automatic time-out settings for their CICS regions provide reasonable protection of the information resources for the agency, while considering their operational needs. - Assure their CICS regions are adequately protected by RACF including the use of recommended transaction level security. - Assure that powerful CICS commands including the CEDA, CECI, CEMT, and CEDF commands are adequately restricted.
+- Coordinate with the Department to assure the automatic time-out settings for their CICS regions provide reasonable protection of the information resources for the agency, while considering their operational needs. - Ensure their CICS regions are adequately protected using security software, including the use of recommended transaction-level security. - Ensure powerful CICS commands are adequately restricted.

-User agencies considering web-based CICS connectivity should evaluate current CICS security features and coordinate with the Department in the developmental stages to assure their CICS applications and data resources are adequately protected.
+User agencies considering Web-based CICS connectivity should evaluate current CICS security features and coordinate with the Department in the developmental stages to assure their CICS applications and data resources are adequately protected.